roomacarthur/the-tipsy-quiz/README.md

 During the design phase, there was no real need for images to be used but the sparsity on the homepage after initial HTML and CSS was completed pushed me to include an image in the open space.
 The image I used was taken from a [Cocktail Party App](https://cocktailpartyapp.com/better-lychee-cocktails-alternatives-to-the-lychee-martini/) Blog post.

+The PWA icon image was taken from [iconpacks](https://www.iconpacks.net/free-icon/beer-1786.html)

 ---

 # Features